voreille/ssbcnn/README.md

 To obtain LRI, the first convolution of a 3D CNN can be replaced by one of the LRI variants:
 - sse_conv3d and bispectrum_conv3d are defined in ./sh_networks_utils.py is obtained by calculating invariants in the form of Solid Spherical Energy (SSE) or Solid Spherical Bispectrum (SSB) from the response to convolutions with spherical harmonics.

-Example usage is provided on a basic synthetic texture dataset in ./synthetic_experiments/
+Example usage is provided on a basic synthetic texture dataset from ./synthetic_experiments/ in the notebook train.ipynb.

 # Installation and Requirements